 where $\Omega$ and $\eta$ are coupling constants.
 Scalarization through coupling to the Gauss-Bonnet term also has a vector analog as in the action~\cite{Ramazanoglu:2019gbz}

-which has a similar structure to Eq.~\eqref{actionsgb}.
-Action~\eqref{action_vec_gb} leads to \bh vectorization as well, unlike the other models we have seen so far.
+which has a similar structure as Eq.~\eqref{actionsgb}.
+The action~\eqref{action_vec_gb} leads to \bh vectorization as well, unlike the other models we have seen thus far.

-The models of vectorization we have examined are only specific examples, and any theory of scalarization can be generalized to vector fields in principle.
-In this regard, \textcite{Brihaye:2020oxh} studied the coupling of a vector field to a scalar, and \textcite{Oliveira:2020dru} and \textcite{Brihaye:2021qvc} studied the coupling between two vector fields to obtain vectorized compact objects. \textcite{Kase:2020yhw} considered generalized Proca theories~\cite{Heisenberg:2014rta,Tasinato:2014eka} with various different couplings of a massive vector field, and showed that spontaneous vectorization occurs in these models as well. \textcite{Ramazanoglu:2018tig} investigated models where the effective mass of the vector field is generated by the Higgs-mechanism, preserving the gauge symmetry.
+The models of vectorization that we have examined are merely specific examples, and any theory of scalarization can be generalized to vector fields in principle.
+In this regard, \textcite{Brihaye:2020oxh} studied the coupling of a vector field to a scalar, and \textcite{Oliveira:2020dru} and \textcite{Brihaye:2021qvc} studied the coupling between two vector fields to obtain vectorized compact objects. \textcite{Kase:2020yhw} considered generalized Proca theories~\cite{Heisenberg:2014rta,Tasinato:2014eka} with various couplings of a massive vector field and showed that spontaneous vectorization occurred in those models as well. \textcite{Ramazanoglu:2018tig} investigated models where the effective mass of the vector field was generated by the Higgs mechanism, thus preserving the gauge symmetry.
 On a separate front, conformal scaling of the metric in the matter action~\eqref{action_vt} can be generalized to disformal transformations, and spontaneous vectorization still occurs~\cite{Ramazanoglu:2019jrr,Minamitsuji:2021rtw}.
 In terms of approximate solutions, \textcite{Garcia-Saenz:2022wsl} recently calculated the Schwarzschild \qnm{s} of nonminimally coupled vector fields.
 There have also been efforts to study all these phenomena in a unified manner in compact binaries, using more generic \EFT tools~\cite{Khalil:2019wyy}.

-To summarize, coupling of the vector field to any non-vanishing term in the action can be considered for spontaneous vectorization~\cite{Ramazanoglu:2019gbz}, and most options have been considered at least in a preliminary sense.
-The case of all possible couplings, an analog of the minimal action of scalarization in Sec.~\ref{sec:minimal_action}, has also been studied by~\textcite{Garcia-Saenz:2021uyv}.
-This work also revealed some of the fundamental problems of vectorization, as we will discuss more broadly later.
+To summarize, coupling of the vector field to any nonvanishing term in the action can be considered for spontaneous vectorization~\cite{Ramazanoglu:2019gbz}, and most options have been considered in at least a preliminary sense.
+The case of all possible couplings, an analog of the minimal action of scalarization in Sec.~\ref{sec:minimal_action}, was studied by~\textcite{Garcia-Saenz:2021uyv}.
+They also revealed some with the fundamental problems of vectorization, as we later discuss more broadly.